What is the Degree of Freedom?

 “It is the minimum number of independent inputs required to get a constrained output from a mechanism.”

-If any mechanism is having two degrees of freedom then two independent inputs are required to get a constrained output from the mechanism.
+If any mechanism has two degrees of freedom, then two independent inputs are required to get a constrained output.
 Example: Epicyclic gear train.

 DOF = 3(L-1) – 2j – h